 Findings and Recommendations

-Interim findings in the current phase of the project were generated through 17 expert interviews, and 3 co-design workshops with 28 farmers.
-Findings were:
+Interim findings from 2021-2022 are based on 17 expert interviews, and 3 co-design workshops with 28 farmers:

 - Farmers rely heavily on their peers and on personal contacts when making decisions on tree management.
 In order to reach farmers it is therefore important to engage with gatekeepers such as influential farmers, or with trusted farmer facing organisations.